acoppes/wp-html-rotator/readme.txt

 Where start and end parameters are using the date format specified in http://www.php.net/manual/en/datetime.formats.php, so you can specify more specific dates like showing the HTML section all Tuesday between 10am and 11am, etc. Read the Other Notes section for more information.

+Note: the hour range is server based time and the default timezone is UTC, in other words, it depends on the configured time of the server.

 == Usage ==

 Right now the plug-in is enabled by using the rotator shortcode.
 For example, To specify we want to show a specific piece of HTML from 9am to 5pm you can use the following code: